The secure CJSM email is:

 John acts in cases of homicide, sexual assault, fraud and motoring offences.

-In the last two years include:
+In the last few years include:

 - R v S & Anor (Woolwich Crown Court, December 2016): Defended man charged with attempted murder.
 Victim who was badly injured in a knife attack refused to assist in investigation but had made statements to mother immediately after implicating D. Arguments about admissibility of these statements as res gestae.
 Prosecution also relied on taped telephone conversations as between D and his co-accused.
 Admissibility and accuracy of transcription of content challenged.
 A complex case which lasted 3 weeks.
 Leading Paul Stanislas, in-house advocate at Monioro Less solicitors;